-Why do I have to take the College Readiness Course?
+Why do I have to take the College & Career Readiness Course?

 To be successful in college, you need certain skills, knowledge, and experiences, and at The Polytech, you are expected not only to learn new skills but to do them as well.
 Traditional schools may not prepare students for upcoming challenges as most of high school isn’t performance-based, so this class teaches all the skills necessary to navigate college successfully, to work well with other students in the program, and to communicate effectively with faculty.
 The most important thing is to learn what services are available and where they are located so then you can access those services when you need them, even if that’s after graduation.
 Plus, this class provides a placeholder in the schedule so we can meet on site at a college campus and use this time to get familiar with the campus, register for classes, and take any assessments necessary to enroll.

 After taking this class, student feedback was overwhelmingly positive about the barriers it helped remove, and the insights that were gained in unexpected areas.
-Now we require that all students take College Readiness to ensure you have the best preparation for success.
+We require that all students take College & Career Readiness to ensure you have the best preparation for success.